junh1024/Reaper-Surround/README.md

 ===
 - 3oA Rotator (M).txt: 2 rotators are provided for your convenience.
 To do a 360* spin starting from 0*, set offset to -180*, then adjust angle from -180* - +180*.
 You can use parameter modulation to automate Angle.
 Since Parameter modulation LFO may start at a undesired phase, offset is provided for manual adjustment (this was exactly the use-case for including 2 rotators).
 Or you can use a LFO on angle and a HFO on the offset for a wiggle.

-Ambisonics Decoders (experimental, list may change)
+Ambisonics Decoders (phantom)
 ===
-- 14.2 Ambisonics decoder.txt
+- 15.1 Ambisonics decoder.txt (hand-tuned)
-- 4 to 3 codec.txt
+- 4 to 3 codec.txt (not really Ambisonics)
-- 4.0 Ambisonics codec.txt
+- 4.0 Ambisonics codec.txt (padded to 5.1)
 - 7.1 Ambisonics decoder.txt
-- 1oA 11.1bf decoder.txt
+- 1oA 11.1bf decoder.txt (wrong)
 - 1oA 3D cube decoder v3.txt
 - 1oA prism.txt
-- 1oA quad decoder.txt

 Decoders are provided for your convenience but they're not that great.